Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 In this sense, it is mandatory to analyze the tax situation in the country of origin before deciding to change the address.
 That’s because after residing for 183 days in Portugal, there is a change of tax domicile to Portugal.

-This means that you will have to comply with Portugal’s tax obligations applicable to those living in this country.
+This means that you must comply with Portugal’s tax obligations applicable to those living in this country.
 Among them is the need to declare and pay the Annual Income Tax (IRS).

 It turns out that the registration of tax domicile in Portugal can have consequences in the country of origin, such as, for example, changing the residence status.
 In this sense, you may have to follow the guidelines of a non-resident citizen in your own country.